How We Should Interview

 My day began with my Julie, my recruiter.
 She told me I was going to be meeting with several engineers from different product teams throughout the day.
 Then Julie closed her introduction with a key line, "Today you're going to be presented with all sorts of different technical problems.
 Just stay relaxed and remember to think out loud."
 She wished me luck and then sent me on my way.
 I got in my rental car to drive across campus to my first interview in building 15.
 In that short drive I was thinking, "What kinds of technical problems?
 Why do I need to relax?"

-My first interviewer greeted me in the lobby of and we took a one minute walk down the hall, during which all standard pleasantries were exchanged.
+My first interviewer greeted me in the lobby and we took a one minute walk down the hall, during which all standard pleasantries were exchanged.
 We reached a conference room and walked inside.
 He asked me to have a seat.
 Then he handed me a pad of paper and a pencil and said, "You're standing on the face of the earth.
 You walk a mile due south, then a mile due east, and then a mile due north and you end up in exactly the same place.
 Where are you?"

 I said, "I've heard this before.
 It's the polar bear / penguin question.
 You're a polar bear at the north pole.
 A penguin at the south pole can't walk any further south."